Investigation Guide

 6. The record predates digital indexing

-North Carolina's NCDAC is a notable exception in the positive direction — their offender database contains records back to 1972, making it one of the deepest publicly accessible state criminal history databases in the country.
+North Carolina's NCDAC is a notable exception in the positive direction.
+Their offender portal contains records back to 1972, making it one of the deepest publicly accessible state criminal history portals in the country.

 7. There genuinely is no record

-If you have confirmed the correct county, tried the official government portal (not just a commercial tool), ruled out expungement and CCPA opt-outs, and verified the person is not in the jail transfer window — then an empty result is a genuine finding, not a routing error.
+If you have confirmed the correct county, tried the official government portal rather than only a commercial tool, ruled out expungement and CCPA opt-outs, and verified the person is not in the jail transfer window, then an empty result is a genuine finding, not a routing error.

 Before committing to a specific county or state court portal, these are the two services I recommend reviewing first.
 A background report aggregates sources across multiple systems and often surfaces the right jurisdiction, which then lets you verify through the official government portal.